-Lisa Schlesinger’s plays include the Celestial Bodies trilogy, The Bones of Danny Winston, Rock Ends Ahead, winner of the BBC International Playwriting Award, In the Wake of the Graybow Riots, and Twenty-one Positions with Naomi Wallace and Abdel Fattah AbuSrour.
+Lisa Schlesinger’s plays includeIphigenia Point Blank, the Celestial Bodies trilogy, The Bones of Danny Winston, Rock Ends Ahead, winner of the BBC International Playwriting Award, In the Wake of the Graybow Riots, and Twenty-one Positions with Naomi Wallace and Abdel Fattah AbuSrour.
 Her playwriting project, Endangered States of America, maps the ruins of ecosystems caused by climate change, neoliberalism and extreme capitalism, on the American landscape.
-Lisa is currently working on The Iphigenia Project, a multi-year trans-media collaboration with filmmaker Irina Patkanian.
-Begun in 2012 and adapted from Euripides’ Iphigenia plays, the project uses film, performance, theatre, and digital arts to respond to the refugee crisis and the global displacement of peoples.
+Lisa is currently working Ruinous Gods, part of the Iphigenia Project, a multi-year multi-disciplinary series of works focused on the refugee crisis.
+Begun in 2012 and adapted from Euripides’ Iphigenia plays, the project uses film, music, theatre, and digital arts to respond to the refugee crisis and the global displacement of peoples.